IBM/eval-assist/README.md

 ### 3. Set the environment variables

-Both frontend and backend need a few environment variables to be set.
+Both frontend and backend need a few environment variables to be set in order to work properly.

-Creante an `.env` file in the /backend folder with the following entry:
+Creante an `.env` file in the root directory with the following entries:

 * DATABASE_URL

-Creante an `.env` file in the /frontend folder with the following entry:

 * NEXT_PUBLIC_BACKEND_API_HOST

 * NEXT_PUBLIC_USE_AUTH

+_Note: you can use the content of `env.example` to start with some default values._

 ### 4. Run the system